You can track 200 tasks and still miss the important ones

 How do you evaluate the best prioritization apps?

-Before comparing specific apps, understand the six criteria that separate genuine prioritization tools from basic task lists.
+Before comparing specific apps, understand the six criteria that separate the best prioritization apps from basic task lists.
 This prioritization app comparison framework helps you focus on what actually matters for your workflow.

 Prioritization framework supported: Does the app implement a recognized system?
 Apps that natively support Eisenhower Matrix, RICE scoring, MoSCoW categorization, or ABC priority levels reduce cognitive load.
 You spend time ranking tasks, not building custom systems within generic tools.